Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Tails without medium edges in a metric space

-As usual in TDA, we consider homology groups with coefficients in a field, say $\Z_2$.
+As usual, we consider homology groups with coefficients in a field, say $\bZ_2$.

-\begin{proposition}[No medium edges $\Rightarrow$ trivial $H_1$] For any filtration $\{C(A;\al)\}$ on a finite abstract set $A$ from Definition~\ref{dfn:filtration}, when a scale $\al\geq 0$ is increasing, a new homology cycle in $H_1(C(A;\al))$ can be created only due to a medium edge in $C(A;\al)$.
-Hence, if $\{C(A;\al)\}$ has no medium edges, then $H_1(C(A;\al))$ is trivial for $\al\geq 0$. \bs \end{proposition} \begin{proof} When building the given complex $C(A;\al)$, if we add a short edge $e$, by Definition~\ref{dfn:edges}(a), the two previously disconnected components of $C^1(A;\al)$ containing the endpoints $p,q$ of $e$ become connected.
+\begin{proposition}[No medium edges $\Rightarrow$ trivial $H_1$] For any filtration $\{C(A;\al)\}$ on a finite set $A$ from Definition~\ref{dfn:filtration}, when a scale $\al\geq 0$ is increasing, a new homology cycle in $H_1(C(A;\al))$ can be created only due to a medium edge in $C(A;\al)$.
+Hence, if $\{C(A;\al)\}$ has no medium edges, then $H_1(C(A;\al))$ is trivial for $\al\geq 0$. \bs \end{proposition} \begin{proof} When building the complex $C(A;\al)$, if we add a short edge $e$, by Definition~\ref{dfn:edges}(a), the previously disjoint components of $C^1(A;\al)$ containing the endpoints $p,q$ of $e$ become connected.
 Hence no 1-dimensional cycle in $C^1(A;\al)$ is created.

-By Definition~\ref{dfn:edges}(b) any long edge $e=[p,q]$ enters $C(A;\al)$ strictly after two edges $[p,v],[v,q]$, and at the same time as the 2-simplex $\triangle pqv$.
-Any closed cycle $\ga$ including the new edge $[p,q]$ is homologically equivalent to the cycle with $[p,q]$ replaced by the 2-chain $[p,v]\cup[v,q]$.
-If $\ga$ has other edges $e_1,\dots,e_k$ of the same length as $e$, the endpoints of $e_i$ are connected by the complementary path $\ga-e_i$, so each $e_i$ cannot be short by Definition~\ref{dfn:edges}(a), $i=1,\dots,k$.
-If any edge $e_i$, $i=1,\dots,k$ is long by Definition~\ref{dfn:edges}(b), then $e_i$ can be similarly replaced by a 2-chain of earlier edges.
+For any $\al$, let a cycle $\ga$ have just appeared in $H_1(C(A;\al))$, represented by several edges including $e_1,...e_k$ that have appeared at the same scale $\al$.
+By Lemma~\ref{lem:classes_edges} each $e_i$ is either short, medium or long.
+By Definition~\ref{dfn:edges}(b) any long edge $e=[p,q]$ enters $C(A;\al)$ strictly after two shorter edges $[p,v],[v,q]$, and at the same time as the triangle $\triangle pqv$.
+The cycle $\ga$ including the edge $[p,q]$ is homologically equivalent to the cycle with $[p,q]$ replaced with the chain $[p,v]\cup[v,q]$.
+Hence we can assume that all $e_1,\dots,e_k$ are either short or medium.
+Since the endpoints of $e_i$ are connected by the complementary path $\ga-e_i$, each $e_i$ cannot be short by Definition~\ref{dfn:edges}(a) for $i=1,\dots,k$.
+So $\ga$ contains at least one medium edge.

-In all cases, the cycle $\ga$ is homologically equivalent to a cycle in $C(A;\al')$ for a smaller $\al'<\al$.
-So a long edge cannot create a new class in $H_1(C(A;\al))$.
 Since only medium edges lead to non-trivial cycles, if $A$ has no medium edges, then $H_1(C(A;\al))$ is trivial. \end{proof}

-\begin{definition}[Tail $T$ of points] For a fixed filtration $\{C(A;\al)\}$ on a finite abstract set $A$ from Definition~\ref{dfn:filtration}, a \emph{tail} $T\subset M$ is any ordered sequence $T=\{p_1,\dots,p_n\}$, where $p_1$ is the \emph{vertex} of $T$, any edge between successive points $[p_i,p_{i+1}]$ is short, and any edge between non-successive points $[p_i,p_{j}]$ is long for any $1\leq i<j\leq n$. \bs \end{definition}
+\begin{definition}[Tail of points] For a fixed filtration $\{C(A;\al)\}$ on a finite set $A$ from Definition~\ref{dfn:filtration}, a \emph{tail} $T$ in a metric space $M$ is any ordered sequence $T=\{p_1,\dots,p_n\}$, where $p_1$ is the \emph{vertex} of $T$, any edge $[p_i,p_{i+1}]$ between successive points is short, and any edge $[p_i,p_{j}]$ between non-successive points is long for any $1\leq i<j\leq n$. \bs \end{definition}